Iran lashes out with attacks on Israel and Gulf neighbors as Israel hits Beirut

 Iranian strikes Gulf countries

-Iran on Wednesday attacked Saudi Arabia's vast Eastern Province, which is home to many of its oil fields, as well as Kuwait, Bahrain, Qatar and the United Arab Emirates.
+Iran on Wednesday attacked Saudi Arabia's vast Eastern Province, home to many of its oil fields, as well as Kuwait, Bahrain, Qatar and the United Arab Emirates.

 Australia’s Prime Minister Anthony Albanese said a projectile caused a small fire at its base in the UAE near Dubai but caused no injuries.
-His comments appeared to correspond with explosions heard near Al Minhad Air Base, used by Western nations as a transit hub for the wider Mideast.
+Explosions were heard near Al Minhad Air Base, used by Western nations as a transit hub for the wider Mideast.

-Missile alerts sounded again later in Dubai as the sound of interceptors exploding overhead boomed across the city-state.
+Missile alerts sounded again later in Dubai as interceptors exploded overhead across the city-state.

 Saudi Arabia shot down a ballistic missile targeting the area of the Prince Sultan Air Base, which hosts American forces and aircraft, and two drones targeting Riyadh's diplomatic quarter, which houses the U.S. Embassy and other foreign missions.

 Iran has vowed to continue to throttle shipping traffic through the Strait of Hormuz, which leads from the Persian Gulf to the open ocean.
-Since the conflict started, a few ships have gotten through with their cargos — some of which were Iranian, but also from India, Turkey and elsewhere — and Iran insists that the waterway is open, just not to the U.S. or many of its allies.
+Since the war started, a few ships have gotten through — some Iranian, but also vessels from India, Turkey and elsewhere.
+Iran insists the waterway is open, just not to the U.S. or many of its allies.

 U.S. Central Command said the U.S. military fired multiple 5,000-pound deep penetrator bombs Tuesday on Iranian missile sites along Iran’s coastline near the strait.

-U.S. President Donald Trump, who has been growing increasingly frustrated that no allies have stepped forward after he said he demanded others send ships to help open the strait again, posted on social media Tuesday that “WE DON'T NEED THE HELP OF ANYONE!”
+U.S. President Donald Trump, who has been growing increasingly frustrated that no allies have stepped forward after he asked others to send ships to help open the strait again, posted on social media Tuesday that “WE DON'T NEED THE HELP OF ANYONE!”

 Iran launches multiple-warhead missiles at Israel

-Israel reported at least two salvoes of incoming fire and the country's medical service said two people were killed in Ramat Gan, east of Tel Aviv.

-Iran's paramilitary Revolutionary Guard said the force launched the Khorramshahr-4 and Qadr multiple-warhead missiles to avenge Larijani’s killing.
+Iran's Guard said the force launched the Khorramshahr-4 and Qadr multiple-warhead missiles to avenge Larijani’s killing.
 Footage filmed by The Associated Press showed at least one missile releasing cluster munitions over Israel.

+Israel said two people were killed in Ramat Gan, east of Tel Aviv.

 Gen. Gholam Reza Soleimani, the head of the Revolutionary Guard’s Basij militia, was also killed in an Israeli strike on Tuesday.
 Soleimani was sanctioned by the U.S., the European Union and other nations, over his role in suppressing dissent for years through the Basij.